-There are a number of circumstances in which an organiser of an event involving inflatables might be held legally liable for any injury or property damage suffered by a participant or a member of the public and so it is important that hirers and event organisers do not divorce themselves from their legal duties.
+There are a number of circumstances in which an organiser of an event involving inflatable structures might be held legally liable for any injury or property damage suffered by a participant or a member of the public and so it is important that hirers and event organisers recognise and adhere to their legal duties.

-The main law governing health and safety at work in the UK is the Health and Safety at Work etc. Act1974 (HSWA).
-This places general duties on employers, the self-employed and people in control of premises to ensure, so far as is reasonably practicable, the health and safety of their employees and anyone else that maybe harmed by work activities or the workplace, e.g. members of the public.
+The main law governing health and safety at work in the UK is the Health and Safety at Work etc. Act 1974 (HSWA)1.
+This places general duties on employers, the self-employed and people in control of premises to ensure, so far as is reasonably practicable, the health and safety of their employees and anyone else that maybe harmed by work activities or the workplace, including members of the public.

-The Management of Health and Safety at Work

-Regulations 1999 complement and expand on the general HSWA duties mentioned above, requiring employers and the self-employed, among other things, to carry out risk assessments and have effective arrangements in place for managing health and safety and emergency arrangements.
+The Management of Health and Safety at Work Regulations 19992 complement and expand on the general HSWA duties mentioned above, requiring employers and the self-employed, among other things, to carry out risk assessments and have effective arrangements in place for managing health and safety and emergencies.

-The Corporate Manslaughter and Corporate Homicide Act 2007 now makes it possible for a corporation to be found guilty of manslaughter and homicide without the need to identify an individual within the organisation to prosecute.
+The Corporate Manslaughter and Corporate Homicide Act 20073 makes it possible for an organisation to be found guilty of manslaughter or homicide without the need to identify an individual within the organisation to prosecute identify an individual within the organisation to prosecute.
 The offence of corporate homicide or manslaughter is related to the way in which senior managers organise the activities of the organisation.
 The Act refers to senior management as the people who: